takipipo/stak/README.md

 }
 ```

-- Message can be group using categorization parameter such as `category`.
+- Message can be group using categorization parameter such as `category` this category is used to distinct message within the same **inbox**.
 - Message body can be custom json.
 Schema can be used to help speec up message parsing.

 # Invoking our APIs